Carlos Solis: Season 7

-Carlos finds out that Juanita is not their real daughter, but hides it from Gaby, afraid that it will hurt her.
+Carlos discovers that Juanita is not their real daughter, but hides it from Gaby, afraid that it will hurt her.
 When Gaby eventually finds out, they go out to look for her real daughter, Grace.
-Over first meeting her, they see Grace throwing a tantrum over an expensive jacket, and know that Grace is Gaby's real daughter.
+After first meeting her, they see Grace throwing a tantrum over an expensive jacket and know that Grace is Gaby's real daughter.
 They also find out that her parents are illegal immigrants, though Grace (being born in the United States) is a citizen.
 Her father gets arrested after failing to show a valid driver's license to the police, leaving Grace's non-biological mother to go in hiding.
 Even though Gaby and Carlos try multiple times to take in Grace at her house, Grace's non-biological mother insists she stay with her.
-He supports Gaby when she goes into therapy after she begins to lose it, and later goes to Gaby's hometown with her to confront her former stepfather who is now dead, but instead Gaby sees a teacher who she confided in and didn't believe her, causing to Gaby to tell the woman she should feel ashamed and not her.
+He supports Gaby when she goes into therapy after she begins to lose it, and later goes to Gaby's hometown with her to confront her former stepfather who is now dead, but instead, Gaby sees a teacher who she confided in and didn't believe her, causing to Gaby to tell the woman she should feel ashamed and not her.
 They leave the town and Gaby puts the past behind her.

-When Andrew seeks rehab for drinking, he decides to come clean to Carlos over running over his mother.
+When Andrew seeks rehab for drinking, he decides to come clean to Carlos about running over his mother.
 Bree and Gaby both try to stop him and when Carlos invites Andrew to a camping trip, they suspect the worst.
 They chase Carlos to the woods and when they see him with a bloody towel and dirty shovel, Bree blurts out what Andrew did just before her son returns.
 Carlos is outraged, not only with Andrew but with Bree and Gaby for hiding the truth.
 He tries to force Andrew to drink in his mother's memory and walks out of the cabin.
-Andrew, Bree and Gaby find him at his mother's grave as Andrew talks to him about what happened and Carlos decides to forgive him.
-When Bree comes to thank him, however, Carlos coldly says that he can't forgive her knowing the truth all these years and hiding it from him and tells Bree their friendship is over.
+Andrew, Bree, and Gaby find him at his mother's grave as Andrew talks to him about what happened and Carlos decides to forgive him.
+When Bree comes to thank him, however, Carlos coldly says that he can't forgive her, knowing the truth all these years and hiding it from him, and tells Bree their friendship is over.
 This changes, however, after Carlos kills Gaby's stepfather, who returned to Wisteria Lane and was tormenting her.
 The two appear to have reconciled after Bree agreed to not say a word to anybody.